-Diesel fuel is extremely flammable and explosive under certain conditions.

-- When you remove any fuel system component to perform maintenance (such as changing the fuel filter) place an approved container under the opening to catch the fuel. - Never use a shop rag to catch the fuel.
-Vapors from the rag are extremely flammable and explosive. - · Wipe up any spills immediately. - Wear eye protection.
+- Diesel fuel is extremely flammable and explosive under certain conditions. - When you remove any fuel system component to perform maintenance (such as changing the fuel filter) place an approved container under the opening to catch the fuel. - Never use a shop rag to catch the fuel.
+Vapors from the rag are flammable and explosive. - · Wipe up any spills immediately. - Wear eye protection.
 The fuel system is under pressure and fuel could spray out when you remove any fuel system component. - Only use the key switch to start the engine. - Never jump start the engine.
-Sparks caused by jumping the battery to the starter terminals may cause a fire or explosion. - Never use diesel fuel as a cleaning agent. - Never remove the fuel cap with the engine running. - Only fill the fuel tank with diesel fuel.
-Filling the fuel tank with gasoline may result in a fire. - · Never refuel with the engine running. - · Wipe up all spills immediately. - Keep sparks, open flames or any other form of ignition (match, cigarette, static electric source) away when fueling/refueling. - · Never overfill the fuel tank. - Fill the fuel tank and store fuel in a well-ventilated area only.
+Sparks caused by shorting the battery to the starter terminals may cause a fire or explosion.